Indigenous Religious Traditions

 AfroDiasporic & Indigenous Studies Collection

 The journal strives for increasingly global perspectives, with representation of peoples and traditions from all continents, covering diverse geographical regions and including traditions of the past as well as of the present.
-It is concerned with the interface between the disciplines of Indigenous studies and religious studies, Indigenous religious traditions and modernity, colonial and postcolonial conditions, and local and global forces that shape the practice of Indigenous traditions and their categorizations.
-It is particularly interested in interdisciplinary approaches to the study of Indigenous Peoples and religious traditions, emphasizing Indigenous methodologies among other humanities and social science approaches.
+It is concerned with the interface between the disciplines of indigenous studies and religious studies, Indigenous religious traditions and modernity, colonial and postcolonial conditions, and local and global forces that shape the practice of Indigenous traditions and their categorizations.
+It is particularly interested in interdisciplinary approaches to the study of indigenous peoples and religious traditions, emphasizing indigenous methodologies among other humanities and social science approaches.

-Indigenous Religious Traditions also includes papers that discuss important theoretical, methodological, and conceptual innovations in the study of religion and reflective studies on disciplinary histories as well as book reviews and review articles.
+The journal also includes papers that discuss important theoretical, methodological, and conceptual innovations in the study of religion and reflective studies on disciplinary histories as well as book reviews and review articles.

 Texts